Jacobog02/aou_hla_docker/README.md

 2) Log into dockerhub and then push that image to dockerhub (jacobog02@gmail.com)
 > Dont forget to `docker login -u "jacobog02" -p 'XXX' docker.io`
 3) Create a new google project and upload the image (pulled from dockerhub) to Google Container Registry (GCR) following instructions above ^^^
+4) Log onto google console to confirm the image exists, finally in the IAM for that specific container add AllUsers as roles/storage.objectViewer to allow dsub to read the image

 If everything worked finally in all of us you can reference this docker image in your dsub call to load the t1k environment: gcr.io/jg-public-docker-gcp/jg-t1k

 JG: I am now realizing I did not put T1K on the path... hopefully I can deal with that since I have to reference the reference seqeunces